My style as a therapist

 I take an integrative and collaborative approach that honors the unique story of every client.
 I seek to highlight untapped strengths and access inner resilience.

-I view mental health symptoms through a holistic lens.
-With the backing of my Integrative Mental Health certification, I provide clients with lifestyle and mind-body tools, in addition to traditional therapy approaches, to support whole self healing.
+Additionally, with the backing of my Integrative Mental Health certification, I provide clients with lifestyle and mind-body tools, in addition to traditional therapy approaches, to support whole self healing.

 I believe that the client-therapist relationship is the most vital component of successful therapy and prioritize building rapport and trust in the initial sessions.